 Body scans allow you to bring increased focus to each area of your body in a quiet, comfortable atmosphere.
 This will support gently bringing your focus to your pelvic area.
 If you’d like to explore my free body scan meditation, I welcome you to explore here.

 You might also include visualizations to support somatic release.
 Maybe you imagine your pelvic area as a rainforest full of life, with flowers that gently bloom.
-The more you use your imagination to discover your best visualization, the easier this will become.
+If you’re not comfortable with this much awareness in this area, no worries.
+Your body will let you know what your natural limits are.
+There is no rush to any of these practices.

 3. Trauma-Informed Yoga Poses

 Yoga offers beneficial stretches to soothe and release surrounding areas of your pelvic floor.
-Similar to your psoas muscles, your pelvic floor needs to have the muscles surrounding it to be released, since it’s such a deep-rooted muscle in your body.
+Similar to your psoas muscles, your pelvic floor benefits from having the muscles around it released.

-Trauma-informed yoga goes a step beyond traditional yoga because many hip opening poses are triggering for sexual trauma survivors, often leaving them feeling vulnerable and unsafe.
+Trauma-informed yoga goes a step beyond traditional yoga because many hip opening poses can be uncomfortable for sexual trauma survivors.
 I chose these poses carefully so you can still receive a beneficial stretch without more vulnerable poses.
 I invite you to explore more about trauma-informed yoga and how it supports sexual trauma survivors in this blog post.

 Everyone has unique preferences, so I welcome you to explore these poses as you like and include the ones that feel most comfortable for you.